 So let’s get right into it… the quicker we can get through this, the quicker you can get into your kitchen to make them, right? 😉

-Why You’ll Love These Simple Baked Apples With Brown Sugar…
+Why You’ll Love These Gluten Free Baked Apples With Brown Sugar…

 - They’re not all that bad for you!
 I mean, there is some sugar involved, but compared to other dessert options, these baked apples are healthy and not overly indulgent.